It’s cold and flu season! If you have high blood pressure, be sure to check the ingredients and warning labels on over-the-counter (OTC) remedies.

 Avoid OTC cold remedies that contain decongestants like pseudoephedrine, ephedrine, phenylephrine, naphazoline and oxymetazoline.
 Many of these also contain high levels of sodium which also can raise blood pressure.

-Choose a cold medication designed for people with high blood pressure, or talk to your physician about what medications are appropriate for you to relieve cold symptoms.
+Choose a cold medication designed for people with high blood pressure, or talk to your physician or healthcare services that provide concierge medicine in Miami, FL about what medications are appropriate for you to relieve cold symptoms.